Thalalee/MilkDetection/Milk detection on food label/README.md

-**Milk Detection on food label**
+# Milk Detection on food label

-This project aims to detect the Thai and English word "milk" in English or "นม" on food labels.
 This project is a part of EGBI 443 Image Processing in medicine, Department of Biomedical Engineering, Mahidol university.
+The aim is to detect the Thai and English word "milk" in English or "นม" on food labels.

-The dataset for this project is provided in the google drive link in .txt file
+The dataset for this project is provided in the google drive link in .txt file.

 Some examples of output images can be accessed in the "output" folder.